Computer Science

 CS4355Cryptanalysis and Database Security4 ch (3C 1T) (P)

-A practical survey of the principles and practice of information security.
-Topics include conventional encryption, asymmetric and symmetric cryptology, digital signatures, key exchange, authentication, electronic mail security, network management security, the common criteria, and threat risk management.
+Survey the principles and practice of information security.
+Become familiar with conventional encryption, asymmetric and symmetric cryptology, digital signatures, key exchange, authentication, electronic mail security, network management security, the common criteria, and threat risk management.

 CS4405Operating Systems II4 ch (3C 1L) (P)

-Covers the structure and design of operating systems.
-Processor management.
-Storage management, input/output, interprocess communication, and interrupt handling.
-Real-time systems, centralized systems, multiprocessor and distributed systems.
+Investigate the structure and design of operating systems Including processor management, storage management, input/output, interprocess communication, interrupt handling, real-time systems, centralized systems, as well as multiprocessor and distributed systems.

 Prerequisites: CS 3413 and (CS 3853 or ECE 3221).